azangru/mysite/src/diary/2018/index.md

 ---
 title: "2018"
 ---
+## September 5
+Jon Kuperman’s [repo](https://github.com/jkup/mastering-chrome-devtools) for teaching Chrome Dev tools (beginner level, but still might be worth checking out).

+## September 2
+[CSS guidelines](https://cssguidelin.es/) are an interesting document, although they might refer to the slightly outdated practices of writing CSS.

 ## August 30
 John Resig is co-authoring a book about GraphQL.
 I don't know his co-author; meanwhile this co-author keeps an org ["The GraphQL Guide"](https://github.com/GraphQLGuide).
 Might be interesting.